syncfusion-content/wpf-docs/wpf/SfDataPager/Features.md

 </table>

-> _Note: By Default AutoEllipsisMode is set to None._
+> Note: By Default AutoEllipsisMode is set to None.

 The following code example explains how to change the AutoEllipsisbuttontext.
+{% highlight html %}
 [XAML]

 <Window.DataContext>